 Water Institute by evian opens to train future responsible hydrogeologists

-The Terragr’Eau methanizer opened at the plant which continues to convert farm waste into fuel today
+The Terragr’Eau methanizer opened at the plant which continues to convert biogas into fuel today